-Keep these rules in mind while hammering your chest with dumbbell flies to ensure that your pec fibers have received the stimulus they need for full development:
+Keep these rules in mind while hammering your chest with dumbbell flys to ensure that your pec fibers have received the stimulus they need for full development:

 Arnold explains that one of the keys to getting the most benefits of this exercise is to bring the dumbbell fly up from the back end of the chest workout to the very front.
 If you treat this exercise as your primary movement for chest development instead of just as an afterthought in your chest workout, you can favorably re-shape your pecs and significantly increase the amount of quality muscle mass there.

 2. Go Deep

 As deep as you can, more accurately.
 Everyone in Arnold’s era were obsessed doing really deep, heavy chest flys with, of course, Arnold leading the pack.
 If you stick to doing half-assed reps, you will actually shift the focus from your chest to your shoulders.
 In addition to maintaining proper form, try to increase the depth just a bit more on each consecutive rep – this will allow you to maximally stretch your chest fibers.

 If you’re going to do flys with improvised form and using the wrong angle, better don’t even bother doing them.
 Not dropping the elbows is another very common mistake beginners make which prevents them from achieving a quality stretch of the muscle and can cause shoulder problems.
 You should descend your elbow like an arrow, instead of making a “T” at the bottom.

 4. Start Light and With 3 X 10 Reps, Then Build Up